Deer Creek, Oklahoma

 Deer Creek is an incorporated community in Grant County, Oklahoma, United States.
-The population stood at 130 according to the 2010 census, an 11.6 percent decrease from a figure of 147 in 2000.
+As of the 2020 census, Deer Creek had a population of 78.
 It is named after a nearby stream, itself a tributary of the Salt Fork of the Arkansas River.

 History

 The community began on March 14, 1898, when W. A. Bradford, president of the Gulf Railroad, bought 160 acres of land to establish a town along the route his railroad planned to use for a rail line between Medford and Blackwell, Oklahoma.
 The line was constructed between 1897-1898.
 On February 27, 1899, the post office at the nearby community of Orie was moved to Deer Creek.
 (Note: Gulf Railroad was later acquired by the Atchison, Topeka and Santa Fe Railway (Santa Fe Railroad).)

 The Deer Creek Mennonites organized on August 27, 1899, and opened a church in 1902.
 Soon, other denominations began meeting in the home of Elijah Franklin Webster, with a Methodist minister leading the service.
 The Christian and Methodist church buildings were constructed by 1909.

 The first producing oil and gas wells in the area were drilled in the early 1920s, causing a brief boom.
 Deer Creek's population peaked at 312 in 1930.
 A prolonged population decline reached 124 in 1990.
 Except for one co-operative, most businesses had closed by 1998.
 There has been a small population increase in the 21st century.